jsachs1300/agent-orchestrator/README.md

 - Default: OpenAI (`OPENAI_API_KEY`, optional `OPENAI_MODEL`, default `gpt-4.1`).
 - Gemini via Vertex AI: set `LLM_PROVIDER=gemini` and configure Vertex AI credentials.

+### API flow examples

+See `docs/api-flow.md` for example calls that show the order of operations to start a session and interact with the LLM/tools.

 #### Vertex AI (Gemini) setup

 1. Enable the Vertex AI API in your GCP project.